benbatya/osm_opengl_rendering_example/README.md

 [![Example](/usage.png)](https://youtu.be/3e60l875eQU)

-This small demo parses an OSM XML file and renders the ways that are tagged with `highway` using Geometry Shaders.
+This small demo parses an OSM XML file and renders the ways that are tagged with `highway` using Compute Shaders.
 The implementation is focused on demonstrating how to render large vector map datasets on the GPU efficiently using OpenGL (the same infrastructure available on many mobile GPUs).
-A Vulkan port could be added later if desired.
+A Compute Shader is used to extrude the way data to triangulated meshes and then a simple vertex and fragment shader is used to render them.
+The Compute Shader runs in a fully parallel manner to ensure maximum performance.

 **Quick summary:**
 - **Input:** an OSM XML file exported from OpenStreetMap